jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/IoT-Protocol-Adaptor-Level-Agreements-SLA.md

 #### 2.1 Service Functions

-For details of all functions of the IoT Hub Protocol Adaptor Service, please refer to the detailed description document, technical document and help documentation provided by JD Cloud on the official website.
+For details of all functions of the IoT Hub Protocol Adaptor Service, please refer to the detailed description document, technical document and help documentation provided by JD Cloud & AI on the official website.
 All functional changes of IoT Hub Protocol Adaptor Service that may affect users will be announced to the users.

 #### 2.2 Service Availability